wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/preproc.md

 The tilt series directory has been set up, but before we can examine it, we must first perform motion correction on the frames and assemble the motion corrected images into a stack.
 For this dataset, we will be using MotionCor2.

-Open the `tomoman_motioncor2.param` file and review its parameters.
+Open the `tomoman_motioncor2.param` file in a text editor and review its parameters.

 1. The tomolist parameters should already be correctly set.